isc-projects/isc-dnssec-guide/doc/commonly-asked-questions.rst

    name servers.

 Does DNSSEC protect my network from malicious websites?
-   The answer, in the early stages of DNSSEC deployment is, unfortunately, no. DNSSEC is designed to provide confidence that when you receive a DNS response for www.company.com over port 53, it really came from Company's name servers and the
+   The answer in the early stages of DNSSEC deployment is, unfortunately, no. DNSSEC is designed to provide confidence that when you receive a DNS response for www.company.com over port 53, it really came from Company's name servers and the